yaoweideng/MotifBench/readme.md

 Results of motif-scaffolding methods will be shared on the github repository upon request.
 To have the results of your method posted, write to [btrippe@stanford.edu](mailto:btrippe@stanford.edu) or post an issue to the github and include:
  1. Your success rate summary produced by `./scripts/collect_summaries.sh`
- 1. A __permanent__ download link from which (1) your submitted scaffold set and (2) all intermediate evaluation results as produced by `./scripts/compile_results.sh` (TODO: write this script!).
-We recommend using [Zenodo](https://zenodo.org/) or [Open Science Framework](https://osf.io/).
+ 1. A __permanent__ download link including (1) your submitted scaffold set, (2) the full evaluation results, and (3) summary results as produced by `./scripts/summarize_results.sh`.
+We recommend using [Zenodo](https://zenodo.org/) or [Open Science Framework](https://osf.io/) for saving these results.
- 1. A description of the how the scaffolds were genereated.
-This could be a link to an arXiv paper or github repository, or an explanation of how an existing approach was used with non-standard settings.}
+ 1. A description of the how the scaffolds were generated.
+This could be a link to an arXiv paper or github repository, or an explanation of how an existing approach (e.g. with what default or non-default settings).}
- 1. A description of the compute resources used to generating backbones (e.g.\ ``about 50 GPU hours across a variety of node types on the university cluster'') }
+ 1. A description of the compute resources used to generating backbones (e.g. "about 50 GPU hours across a variety of node types on a university cluster") }
  1. A contact name and email address to be posted with your results.
-We will do our best to update with your results within a week.
+We will do our best to update this page with your results within a week.

 # Acknowledgement